filippoboiani/machine-learning/README.md

 **MONK-2** | 0.00375617737751 | 0.00245849866608 | 0.00105614771589 | 0.0156642472926 | 0.0172771769379 | 0.00624762223688
 **MONK-3** | 0.00712086839607 | 0.293736173508 | 0.000831114044534 | 0.00289181728865 | 0.25591172462 | 0.0070770260741

+To grow the decision tree we generally choose the alternative that bears more information reducing the uncertainty (and therefore the entropy).
+Given this, for MONK-1 and MONK-2 we choose a5, even though the latter doesn't have much of a gain.
+For MONK-3 we go for a2 which is higher than a5.

+Now we can ask ourselves why a5.
+Well, a5 is the set with the highest cardinality, therefore any piece of information that contributes in making the probability uneven has an higher effect on the entropy.
+[ASSUMPTION: CHECK]

 ### Assignment 4

+*For splitting we choose the attribute that maximizes the information gain, Eq.3.
+Looking at Eq.3 how does the entropy of the subsets, Sk, look like when the information gain is maximized?
+How can we motivate using the information gain as a heuristic for picking an attribute for splitting?
+Think about reduction in entropy after the split and what the entropy implies.*

 ### Assignment 5
 ### Assignment 6
 ### Assignment 7